MrTronMan/Amend/README.md

 # Amend
  A plugin that auto updates purpur.
 (Only available for newest version as of now).

+ ## HOT-SWAPPING JARS IS NOT THE BEST IDEA, PLEASE USE AT YOUR OWN RISK.
  # How to make it work
  Currently **IT ONLY UPDATES PURPUR, NOT ANYTHING ELSE**.
  It grabs the latest version from Purpur's API and just replaces the server jar.